bigtoga/Examples/Cloud/Azure/Compute/Azure Virtual Machines/VM Scale Sets/Azure DevOps Scale Set.md

         - Uses port 443 outbound from the VM
         - As a result, there is no need to whitelist inbound IPs or have a public IP on the VM/scale set

+## Setup of the Agent
+        1. Create your agent pool in Azure DevOps organization settings
+        2. Create your VM/scale set
+        3. Register the agent
+            - You run the auto-generated code from inside Azure DevOps
+            - This installs the agent and registers this VM to the agent pool
+        4. Once registered, the agent starts polling to see if there are any jobs in the queue
+        5. Once a job is available, the agent downloads the job

 </details>

 <details>